-In 2016 as part of its work on fair access to the profession, the Law Society of Scotland established the Lawscot Foundation, a charity that supports academically talented students from less-advantaged backgrounds in Scotland through their legal education journey.
-Combining financial support with professional mentoring, the Foundation is now supporting its fourth cohort of students through university.
+As part of its work on fair access to the profession, the Law Society of Scotland established the Lawscot Foundation, a charity that supports academically talented students from less-advantaged backgrounds in Scotland through their legal education journey.
+Combining financial support with professional mentoring, the Foundation is now supporting its fifth cohort of students through university.